The Camping & Caravanning Club Logo

 You may not want to spend much time preparing food when a timetable of great acts is on the agenda.
 Either prepare to buy your food from the festival stands or check out our easy camping meals.

-6. Take your reusable water bottle
+6. Carry a reusable water bottle

-Ensure you are hydrated at all times by refilling your favourite reusable water bottle to save on time, money and plastic.
+Stay hydrated at all times by refilling your favourite reusable water bottle to save on time, money and plastic.

 7. Prepare for a good night’s sleep